 I would say we spend roughly 300 to 400€ per month, excluding dining out.

 As for transportation, I own a small city car.
-I do not have a montly payment so I only spend on fuel, insurance and maintenance.
+I do not have a monthly payment so I only spend on fuel, insurance, and maintenance.

 Again, everything here depends on which car you drive, how expensive is your insurance and it’s maintenance.

-In my case, I would say my cost would average to 250€ a month.
+In my case, I would say my cost would average 250€ a month.

 When living in the city center, a car is really a luxury and not needed.

-The same applied in areas with good train or bus connections to the city center.
+The same applies to areas with good train or bus connections to the city center.
 In my case, I need the car to commute every day, so I would say the budgeted cost is reasonable and realistic.